portermetrics/amplify-workspace-transformer-v2/README.md

 # graphql-workspace-authorizer-transformer-v2

-This transformer is intended to be used with @model and @auth directives. if you don't implement @auth directive, you may have vulnerabilities like Sandbox bypass.
+This transformer is intended to be used with @model and @auth directives.
+If you don't implement @auth directive, you may have vulnerabilities like Sandbox bypass.

 ##Local instalation, run this command located in the project where you want to install this module